pgrm/pgrm.github.io/_posts/2016/2016-02-16-vagrant-on-windows-with-gulp-watch.markdown

 As you might have guessed from my previous posts I love Vagrant and Gulp.
 I think those tools are awesome.
-They make my life much easier by either packing everything into a VM which I can destroy and recreate whenever things go south (Vagrant), or automate every little bit I need (Gulp).
+They make my life much easier by either packing everything into a VM which I can destroy and recreate whenever things go south (Vagrant), or automating every little bit I need (Gulp).
-However, until lately, I didn't use them together.
+However, until recently, I didn't use them together.
 Vagrant was there to get my servers (mostly DB) up and running and Gulp was directly on my machine.

+**TL;DR;** - skip down to **Vagrant RSync Problems and Solutions** and further **Solutions**.

 # Why file watchers and Vagrant don't like each other?

 Well, it's not Vagrant directly, it's VMs in general. `gulp-watch`, `jekyll serve` or `meteor` need to watch your file system in order to detect changes and start acting upon them.
 This works usually great.
-Usually meaning, until you want to run those tools inside a VM and access files stored directly on you machine.
+Usually meaning, until you want to run those tools inside a VM and access files stored directly on your machine.
 Vagrant does a lot of magic to keep your local folder in sync with the VM, but ultimately it chooses one of these types to sync the folders:

 ## [VirtualBox](https://www.vagrantup.com/docs/synced-folders/virtualbox.html)